Older people urged to get flu vaccine this winter

 Mr Donnelly said: “As we emerge from the worst of the Covid-19 pandemic, it is vital to remember that there are other viruses that can take an enormous toll upon the most at-risk in our society, as well as those working in our healthcare system.”

-Mr Donnelly said that people should take the vaccine as soon as it's offered to them.
+Mr Donnelly said that people should take the vaccine as soon as it is offered to them.

 He added: “A flu vaccine will protect those aged over 65 from the very worst effects of flu.
 For healthcare workers, getting vaccinated means protecting themselves, their patients, and their families.